flint-lang/flint-lang.github.io/wiki/src/beginners_guide/4_functions/6_groups.md

 > x = 5, y = 1
 > ```

-Okay, lets unpack what this group even says.
+Lets unpack what this group even says.
 We know that the right hand side of any assignment is always executed before assigning the value.
 So, we create a group and load the values of `y` and `x` into it.
 Note that a group does not create any temporary values or "store" the values anywhere.
 When we load `y` and `x` in the group `(y, x)` these values exist only in the cache of the CPU, they are not really stored annywhere else.

 So then, when we assign `(y, x)` which holds the values `(5, 1)` to the group of `(x, y)` this is called a **grouped assignment** as we assign multiple values of multiple variables at the same time.
 So, we store the values of `(5, 1)` on the group `(x, y)` which means that we store `5` in `x` and `1` in `y`, swapping the values of the variables.

+## Swapping Multiple Variables

 It is very important to note that groups have **no** runtime footprint, they exist in order for us to be able to "tell" the compiler that we want stuff to happen at the same time.
 But groups are not limited to only 2 values, we can have as many values in a group as we would like.
 Here an example: